1. Home

 Great job!
 You earned %POINT_SCORE% points!

 %MAXIMUM_POINTS% – This is used to display the maximum possible points one can score in the given test/quiz.
-For Example:
+For example:

 Welcome!
 This test is of %MAXIMUM_POINTS% points.
 Good Luck!